Gateway to Tibetan Buddhism

 - The sixth bhumi of clearly actualised (ngöntu gyurpa)

-- The seven bhumi of the one who goes far (ringtu songwa)
+- The seventh bhumi of the one who goes far (ringtu songwa)

 - The eighth bhumi of the immovable (miyowa)